sslo12/Workshop_1_ETL/README.md

 # Python Data Engineer Code Challenge
-This repository contains the code developed for the Python Data Engineer technical challenge, its main purpose is to demonstrate in a tangible way a complete data Extraction, Processing and Data Ingestion (ETL) flow using tools such as Python and SQLAlchemy.
+This repository contains the code developed for the Python Data Engineer technical challenge, its main purpose is to demonstrate in a tangible way a complete data Extraction, Processing and Data Ingestion (ETL) flow using tools such as Python and MySQL.
 In this work, he uses information about job applicants at a technology company.
 After applying sequences of manipulation to the data including data collection, cleansing and restructuring, the results are stored in a structured database for further visual analysis in Power BI.

 ***
 # Objective